-Provide in the refreshment-room wine, negus, lemonade, tea and coffee, ices, biscuits, wafers, cakes, and cracker-bon-bons.
+Provide in the refreshment-room, tea and coffee, ices, biscuits, cakes, cracker-bonbons, cold tongues, sandwiches, etc., etc.

-Supper should be laid in a separate room.
-What it should comprise, must depend entirely on the taste and resources of those who give the ball.
-To order it in from a good confectioner is the simplest plan, but is apt to prove somewhat expensive.
+If a regular supper is served it should be laid in a separate room.
+What it should comprise, must depend entirely on the taste and resources of those who give the party.
+To order it in from a confectioner is the simplest plan, but it is apt to prove somewhat expensive.
 If provided at home, let it be done on a liberal, but not vulgarly profuse, scale.
-Substantial fare, such as fowls, ham, tongue, turkey, &c., are absolutely necessary.
-Jellies, blanc-mange, trifle, tipsy-cake, &c., may be added at discretion.
-The French fashion of giving hot soup is coming in, and is very pleasant: the lighter kinds of soup-such as Julienne, gravy, and vermicelli-are most suitable.
+Substantial fare, such as fowls, ham, tongue, etc., are absolutely necessary.
+Jellies, blanc-mange, trifle, tipsy cake, etc., may be added at discretion.

-Nothing upon the table should require carving: the fowls, pheasants, turkeys, and other birds should be cut up beforehand, and held together by ribbons, which only require severing.
+Nothing upon the table should require carving; the fowls should be cut up beforehand, and held together by ribbons, which only require severing.